HAImanifesto/website/index.md

 title: The HAI/ Manifesto
 layout: manifesto
 description: The HAI/ Manifesto
-scorecards_title: "HAI/ Scale"
-scorecards_description: "These scorecards illustrate how human and AI contributions scale from HAI/0 to HAI/9."
 ---

 > *A New Creative Paradigm for Human / Artificial Intelligence*